 - We also recorded a video tour of every last hanging bar and drawer – so you can see what goes where (and how much of each thing there is) when that post goes up later this week.

-- Speaking of dressers… you can see in the photos from this post about our new master bed how we have various dressers situated in our bedroom.
+- Speaking of dressers… you can see in the photos from this post about our new bed how we have various dressers situated in our bedroom.
 There are the two white painted dressers that act as nightstands, and the antique wood dresser across from the bed that we got as a hand-me-down from John’s dad.

-- That master bedroom post is also the one where we detail how we get our cheap Ikea curtains looking good to help fill our walls.
+- That bedroom post is also the one where we detail how we get our cheap Ikea curtains looking good to help fill our walls.